23 Sights in Miskolc, Hungary (with Map and Images)

 4. Kohászati Múzeum

 The Metallurgical Museum was established in the Felsőhámor district of Miskolc, at Palota u.
-22. It is also accessible from Lillafüred: it is close to the foot of the Lillafüred waterfall and the Anna cave.
-Its task is to present the history of domestic ferrous metallurgy, metalworking, especially local metallurgy.
-In addition to the collection of objects, models and diaporamas, the museum also has a significant collection of photographs, as well as a collection of specialist books and periodicals.
+22. It is also accessible from Lillafüred: it is close to the foot of the Lillafüred waterfall and the Anna Cave.
+Its task is to present the history of domestic iron metallurgy, metalworking, especially local metallurgy.
+In addition to the collection of objects, mock-ups and diaporamas, the museum also has a significant collection of photographs, as well as a collection of specialist books and periodicals.
 The institution of the Hungarian Museum of Technology and Transport.

 5. Kecske-lyuk 3.